d1ab/recipes/README.md

 ```
 $ npm i
-$ npm run serve-mock <-- this command runs a json-server
+$ npm run backend-mock <-- this command runs a json-server
 ```

 After that, build and run vue app: